F|inance written on a folder

 For example, a business might purchase property insurance to protect against damage or loss to its buildings and equipment due to a natural disaster or fire.
 In exchange for paying a premium, the insurance company agrees to pay the business a specified amount in the event of a loss.

-Insurance can help businesses to manage financial risk by providing a source of compensation in the event of an unexpected loss.
+Insurance can help businesses manage financial risk by providing a source of compensation in the event of an unexpected loss.
 By transferring some or all of the financial risk associated with a specific event to an insurance company, businesses can reduce their overall exposure to financial risk and ensure more stable and predictable financial results over the long term.

 Many types of insurance are available to businesses, including property, liability, life, and health insurance.
 The specific types of insurance that a business requires will depend on the nature of its operations and the types of financial risks it is exposed to.